Last Updated on: 1st October 2023, 08:25 am

 As Animal Nutrition explains, the quality of the laying parrot’s diet will impact her eggs.

-Calcium is the most important nutrient for any egg-laying female parrot.
+Calcium is the most essential nutrient for any egg-laying female parrot.
 A calcium deficiency in parrots could lead to infertility, or if eggs are laid, the shells will be too weak and become compromised.